GitFlow ~ It’s not that hard

 Instead of using a single major branch we have two major branches, which are: master and develop

-• We consider masterbeing the prime branch which reflects the production-ready state.
-It is basically a record of official release history.
+being the prime branch which reflects the production-ready state.
+It is basically a record of official release history. - We consider

 SUPPORTING BRANCHES